-During the financial year ended 31 March 2022, the Nomination Committee held two (2) meetings and carried out the following activities in the discharge of its functions and duties:-
+During the financial year ended 31 March 2023, the Nomination Committee held two (2) meetings and carried out the following activities in the discharge of its functions and duties:-

-- (1) Assessed the Board and Board Committees and contributions of each Director. - (2) Reviewed the structure, size, balance, diversity, composition and effectiveness of the Board and Committees. - (3) Reviewed and recommended to the Board for re-election of the Directors who retired under the Constitution. - (4) Assessed the independence of independent directors. - (5) Reviewed the terms of office and performance of the Audit and Risk Management Committee and each of its Members. - (6) Reviewed the Terms of Reference of Nomination Committee.
+- (1) Assessed the Board and Board Committees and contributions of each Director. - (2) Reviewed the structure, size, balance, diversity, composition and effectiveness of the Board and Committees. - (3) Reviewed and recommended to the Board for re-election of the Directors who retired under the Constitution. - (4) Assessed the independence of Independent Directors. - (5) Reviewed the terms of office and performance of the Audit and Risk Management Committee and each of its Members. - (6) Reviewed the Terms of Reference of Nomination Committee. - (7) Reviewed and recommended the appointment of Director and Company Secretary. - (8) Reviewed the Directors' Fit and Proper Policy. - (9) Conducted the annual assessment of the Company Secretary. - (10) Reviewed the training needs of the Directors. - (11) Reviewed and recommended the re-appointment of Operations Director in MRPI Pipes Sdn Bhd.